Lake Tomahawk Demonstration Area, Oneida County, Wisconsin

 The site is attractive to golden-winged warblers because its dense shrub layer is interspersed with grassy patches and scattered residual canopy trees that were not cut during the last clearcut harvest; male golden-wings use the trees as song perches.

 Though golden-wings typically nest in very young forest, they may feed and rear their fledglings in somewhat older forests and in a variety of forest community types.
-Thus for this species, and for others, maintaining an age range of aspen and a diversity of forest types on the landscape likely are important habitat-management aspects.
+Thus for this species, and for others, maintaining a broad age range of aspen and a diversity of forest types on the landscape likely are important habitat-management aspects.

 .jpg)